ravinder387/vrest-demo/README.md

 ## basic example of call V from R by using json.

 ### Little-intro abt V
-It is compiled and simple syntax more like R. It compile very fast with tcc < 1s and binary are so smaller in size compared to c,c++,go,rust.
+It is compiled and simple language.
+It compile very fast with tcc < 1s and binary are so smaller in size compared to c,c++,go,rust.
 By default it handle memory leaks but if you want to build low level things like os, embedded system you can disable garbage collector<br>
-My server only is 2mb approx and with -prod(v -prod json.v) it is only 301kb size some programmers who make excuses they can't contribute because of low ram labtop they can use v.
+My server only is 2mb approx and with -prod(v -prod json.v) it is only 301kb size.
 Unlike tensorflow, torch have huge memory <br>
 v's scientific library consume very less memory.
 You can also do cross compile.

 ##### 1. First compile & run executable file ./json(linux) and .\json.exe(window)